CSSSR/csssr.blog/_posts/en/creative-and-web-development.md

 What are the main challenges of building your own IT department?
 Well, it takes time to set up a reliable and skilled IT team and significant investment to support it.
 Additionally, the team needs to have a wide range of skills so that it can handle specialized requests.
 The agency may instead have to hire or train additional team members for each assignment, which can be time-consuming and expensive.

-So, often developing internal technical skills is a less-than-appealing idea for creative agencies.
+So, often developing internal technical skills is a <span class="no-wrap">less-than-appealing</span> idea for creative agencies.
 However, the good news is that when agencies choose to forgo developing their own IT departments, there are several alternatives, better models for web development services:

 <ParagraphWithImage imageName="clockwork-bird">
 ### Option 2: Subcontractor / Freelance